samfisherirl/Easy-Auto-GUI-for-AHK-v2/README.md

 # A modified version of 'Easy AutoGUI' for ahk-v2

 I'll be adding more details here soon.
+First and formost, this project worked off the back of many years of hard work by the individuals below.

 - Auto-GUI-v2 credit to Alguimist - https://www.autohotkey.com/boards/viewtopic.php?f=64&t=89901